IVSoftware/frame-with-id/README.md

 ___

-**My question:** Is it _safe to assume_ that the constructor and object initializer guaranteed to execute sequentially _without interruption_?
+**My question:** Is it _safe to assume_ that the constructor and object initializer are _guaranteed_ to execute sequentially _without interruption_ on the UI thread upon which they are being invoked?
 ___

 My preferred option is super-simple, it seems to work great, and I believe this represents a worst-case by setting the delay to one tick.
 I've got at least two other ways I could detect this, but they're less optimal.